ReneBorjaJr/SQL_HW1/README.md

 |           6 | Sheldon    | Plankton    |      10.00 | janitor       | 2023-01-07 |             5 |
 +-------------+------------+-------------+------------+---------------+------------+---------------+

--- anotrher example of self joins mysql> SELECT a.first_name, a.last_name,
+-- another example of self joins mysql> SELECT a.first_name, a.last_name,
     -> CONCAT(b.first_name, " ", b.last_name) AS "reports to"
     -> FROM employees AS a